 Lightly run the rake over the surface to part cover the grass seed.
 Grass seed does not need to be buried deep in the soil, a couple of millimetres deep is plenty.

 Keep the soil moist until the grass is growing strongly

 All plants need water.
-As soon as you have finished sowing your grass seed, give the soil a good soak.
+As soon as you have finished sowing grass seed, give the soil a good soak.
 Use a sprinkler attachment on your hosepipe – the water needs to fall gently onto the soil, otherwise it could wash the seed away.

 Don’t let the soil dry out until the grass is growing really strongly.
 If you’re lucky, Mother Nature will help you out with some rain.

 How long does grass seed take to grow?